Araxiel/HOI4-arty-for-self-propelled/README.md

 # Araxiel's Artillery for Self-Propelled

+> [!NOTE]
+> 26/09/24: I updated and changed this mod in 2021 into a new mod I called Adordenances.
+I uploaded that mod on the steam workshop, but didn't feel like making it into a new repository.
+As of I'm adding this note, I've yet to make it into a new repository, and I've yet to fully decide if I'm gonna do it or not, because this would be making a repository for a mod that's already 3 years out of date right now, and has minimal changes.

 Araxiel's Artillery for Self-Propelled mod for Paradox Interactive's Hearts of Iron 4

 [Click here to open a new issue][1]